 Data needs to be documented by extensive metadata using accepted metadata standards.
-At present, federal partners are mandated to provide documentation compliant with the Federal Geographic Data Committee (FGDC) metadata standards, at least for geospatial and biological datasets and most important GIS datasets held by CEDEN members have FGDC metadata.
+At present, federal partners are mandated to provide documentation compliant with the Federal

+Geographic Data Committee (FGDC) metadata standards, at least for geospatial and biological datasets and most important GIS datasets held by CEDEN members have FGDC metadata.
 There are several existing metadata systems available including one developed by the Resources Agency.
-Utilization of an existing metadata system should be endorsed to help reduce costs and take advantage of the expertise available from others who already developed metadata profile will need to be adopted for non-FGDC metadata.
+Utilization of an existing metadata system should be endorsed to help reduce costs and take advantage of the expertise available from others who already developed metadata documentation.
+For CEDEN purposes, it is likely that a more expanded metadata profile will need to be adopted for non-FGDC metadata.